this forest remembers fire

 Grief is like a forest after a wildfire.
 After my grandmother's death in 2017, I spent the summer as a wildland firefighter, witnessing firsthand the transformation of forest ecosystems in the wake of fire.
-After a wildfire, the forest may appear desolate, with charred remnants indicating what once thrived.
+After a wildfire, the forest may look desolate, with charred remnants indicating what once thrived.
 However, fire is crucial in healing certain ecosystems and integral to many landscapes.

 As I navigate my grief over losing my grandmother, I have learned about resilience through the natural healing processes of forests.
 Fire can promote growth, even when signs of renewal are not immediately evident.
 Some forests may take years or even decades to recover from a fire, but that doesn’t mean they aren’t recovering.
 Just as ecosystems rejuvenate themselves, grief also unfolds on a different timescale.